martinhartt/workshop-intro-to-swift/content/notes/notes.md

 }
 ```

 `switch` statements allow us to branch our code based on the values of a variable or expression.

-Note that `break` is optional.
+Note that the `break` keyword is optional, as it is automatically inserted at the end of every case.

 ```swift
 let favouriteFood: String